This article is designed for: User Type: Admins or Managers Device: Web Browser (Computer)

 10. Once you have created all the shifts for each day, a great way to do a final review of the complete roster is to click the Weekly tab option at the top left of the screen.

 This view will help you visualise all the shifts across the seven-day week, enabling you to understand overall coverage and also do a final check of how hours have been shared between employees.
 Any final tweaks can be made at this stage, including adjusting shift times or changing shifts between employees.

 11. Once you have reviewed your roster, there are two options - Save or Publish.

 Either can be selected by clicking either button on the bottom right of the screen.

 Save: Will save your roster without communicating it to employees.
 You can come back and make further changes later.

 Publish: This will move you to finalise the roster and select from staff communication options.

 13. This is the final step.
-You will have the option to leave a comment for employees as well as select how you want to notify them of the roster (Email, SMS and/or App Push Notification).
-Once published, employees will be notified and the assigned shifts will appear in their My Shifts section.
+You will have the option to leave a comment for employees and select how you want to notify them of the roster (Email, SMS and App Push Notification).
+Once published, employees will be notified, and the assigned shifts will appear in their My Shifts section.